mrqadeer/AlphaX-Entertainments/README.md

 - **Video Processing**: Handle video inputs with functionality for analysis and recognition.
 - **User-Friendly Interface**: Built with Streamlit for easy navigation and usage.

+### Limitations
+- Poor respose for Lollywood Media.
+- Needs to improve by fine tuning model.
 ## Contributing

 We welcome contributions!
 Please read [Contribution](CONTRIBUTE.md) file for more detail.

 #### Documenation
 For documentation, please refer to the [AlphaX Entertainments Documentation](https://mrqadeer.github.io/AlphaX-Entertainments/index.html)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.